-- This is carried out by the Year Eight class tutors.
-A lot of work goes into the transition to ensure each child receives the best advice and input for a smooth transition. - Regular liaison takes place between staff and new proposed schools. - Pupils visit and stay over at new designated schools as appropriate. - Extra preparation is given to pupils who require extra support. - The Learning Support Unit send additional information and reports to the new schools and have meetings or telephone calls with the receiving Head of Learning Support.
+- This is carried out by our Head of Year Eight, Mrs Mahony and the Year Eight class tutors.
+A lot of work goes into the transition and meetings take place with the Head Teacher to ensure each child receives the best advice and input for a smooth transition. - Regular liaison takes place between staff and new proposed schools. - Pupils visit and stay over at new designated schools. - Extra input and training is given to pupils who require extra support. - The Learning Support Unit send additional information and reports to the new schools and often have meetings or telephone calls with the receiving Head of Learning Support.